Butch78/FlashCardExperiment/README.md

 ```
 > git clone https://github.com/ishepard/CRExperiment.git
-> cd CRExperiment
+> cd FlashCardExperiment
 ```

 ### (OPTIONAL)

+If you are using VScode dev containers this application comes pre-installed will Python & [uv](https://github.com/astral-sh/uv)

-It is suggested to make use of `virtualenv`:
+It is suggested to make use of these commands:

 ```
-> virtualenv -p python3 venv
+> uv venv
-> source venv/bin/activate
+> source .venv/bin/activate
 ```

 ### INSTALL THE REQUIREMENTS